tschoulte/bikesharedata/README.md

 ### 7. Route-passholder combos
 <img src="Github Pages/Function 7/2.jpg" class="img-responsive" alt="" width="600">

-A majority of trips are one-way trips.
-Of these one-way trips, a majority of them are from monthly pass holders.
-Analyzing round-trips, a majority of the round-trip users are walk-ups.
-Another notable trend would be that, given a group of flex-pass riders, a majority of them would most likely take a one-way ride.
+* A majority of trips are one-way trips.
+* Of these one-way trips, a majority of them are from monthly pass holders.
+* Analyzing round-trips, a majority of the round-trip users are walk-ups.
+* Provided a group of flex-pass riders, a majority of them would most likely take a one-way ride.

 ***
 # Overview of Solution